richlamdev/ansible-desktop-ubuntu/README.md

   * configures NTP to use DHCP to obtain NTP server IP address for each interface found
     * attempts to obtain all physical local ethernet and wireless interfaces
     * attempts to disregard any loopback interfaces and virtual interfaces
+    * assumes that DHCP is sending NTP server IP address to the subnet the interface is assigned to
+  * confirm NTP server with any of the following commands:
+    * `timedatectl timesync-status`
+    * `timedatectl show-timesync --all`
+    * `journalctl -u systemd-timesyncd -n 20 | grep -A5 "Network Time Synchronization"`

 * vim
   * installs customization only, does not install vim